 My husband and I both like leftovers.
 This saves food and money.
 If we didn’t eat the leftovers, we would probably throw away too much food and spend more money buying groceries.
 So I like to cook a big portion and have leftovers for two or three days.
 Though I don’t mind eating leftovers, I do occasionally freeze some in freezer bags for later.

 I purchased a bag of frozen boneless skinless chicken breasts.
 During this week I made chicken soup with sweet peas and two chicken breasts in my pressure cooker (see the recipe below).
-It only takes about thirty minutes to cook the chicken that way – and that’s frozen!
+It only takes about thirty minutes.

 Cottage cheese goes fast in our home – and in the truck.
 Hubs and I both love it.
 If you shop at the 99-Cent-Only Stores, you might occasionally find large cartons of cottage cheese.
 Most of the time, I can only find the smaller cartons there.